rust-openvr/rust-openvr/Readme.md

 When trying to start a program that uses rust-openvr you will probably get an error message because it can't find openvr.dll (or openvr.so)
 You can download the latest version here (https://github.com/ValveSoftware/openvr/tree/master/bin).
 After downloading please add it into your project folder (also for production releases!).

+# Building on Windows
+Rust provides 2 pre-compiled version for windows.
+MSVC ABI and GNU ABI.
+OpenVR doesn't have an offical build yet for the GNU Bindung and therefore MSVC is required!

 # Initializing

 ```rust